patrickbwarren/openshift-altitude/README.md

 ## Altitudes from OS grid references

-This part of the repository contains glue code for calculating altitudes for Ordnance Survey (OS) National Grid References (NGRs) from the [OS Terrain 50 dataset](http://www.ordnancesurvey.co.uk/business-and-government/products/terrain-50.html "OS website link"), deployed as a [RedHat OpenShift](https://www.openshift.com/ "OpenShift website") web application.
+Code for calculating altitudes for Ordnance Survey (OS) National Grid References (NGRs) from the [OS Terrain 50 dataset](http://www.ordnancesurvey.co.uk/business-and-government/products/terrain-50.html "OS website link"), deployed as a [RedHat OpenShift](https://www.openshift.com/ "OpenShift website") web application.

-It helps greatly that the Geospatial Data Abstraction Library ([GDAL](http://gdal.osgeo.org/ "GDAL website")) utilities are already installed in the gear.
+It takes advantage of the fact that the Geospatial Data Abstraction Library ([GDAL](http://gdal.osgeo.org/ "GDAL website")) utilities are already installed in the OpenShift 'gear'.

 To manage OpenShift apps, I recommend installing the `rhc` tool package as described in the [OpenShift